 I’ve been using and testing backpacking stoves for several years.
-So when I started to use and test the MSR Pocket Rocket Deluxe I was impressed with several features.
-If you are looking for a canister stove to actually cook food rather than just boil water, then keep reading to find out of this is for you.
+So when I started to use and test the Pocketrocket Deluxe I was impressed with several features.
+If you are looking for a canister stove to cook food rather than just boil water, then keep reading to find out if this is for you.

 Weight: 2.9 oz / 83 grams